-It all depended on what was traded in the region and what was offered at the marketplace.
-In essence, Middle Eastern food today is defined by its past.
+In essence, Middle Eastern food today is a culinary collage defined by its past.

 Middle Eastern Countries

-The Middle East consists of: Algeria, Bahrain, Egypt, Iraq, Iran, Israel, Jordan, Kuwait, Lebanon, Libya, Mauritania, Morocco, Oman, Palestine, Qatar, Saudi Arabia, Syria, Tunisia, Turkey, United Arab Emirates, and Yemen.
+The land mass that encompasses what is known as the Middle East is vast and there are many regions.
+The countries generally considered Middle Eastern include Algeria, Bahrain, Egypt, Iraq, Iran, Israel, Jordan, Kuwait, Lebanon, Libya, Mauritania, Morocco, Oman, Palestine, Qatar, Saudi Arabia, Syria, Tunisia, Turkey, United Arab Emirates, and Yemen.

 Fast Facts About Middle Eastern Food

-- Pita bread is considered to be the oldest type of bread in the world.
+- Pita bread, one of the most popular Middle Eastern breads, is considered to be the oldest type of bread in the world.

-- McDonald's has their own version of falafel on their menu in Egypt; it is called the McFalafel.
+- McDonald's has its own version of falafel on their menu in Egypt; it is called the McFalafel.

-- The eggplant is the most consumed vegetable in the Middle East.
+- Eggplant is the most-consumed vegetable in the Middle East.

-- The Ancient Egyptians used the herb Fenugreek as embalming fluid.
+- Ancient Egyptians used the herb fenugreek as embalming fluid.
 Today, fenugreek is used in cooking and in teas.

 - The fava bean was once condemned because it was thought to contain the souls of dead people.

 - Saffron is the most expensive herb in the world.
-By the time it hits the stores, it ranged from $600-1000 per pound.
-It is normally sold by the gram or ounce in markets.
+By the time it hits the stores, it ranges from $600 to $1,000 per pound but is normally sold by the gram or ounce in markets.